Quispamsis New Brunswick residential neighbourhood in the Kennebecasis Valley

 Modern airtight construction can trap radon.
 Testing is essential, and mitigation systems are a standard consideration for Quispamsis buyers.

-Well & Septic Systems
+Well and Septic Systems

 Much of Quispamsis relies on private wells and septic.
 Common issues include failing submersible pumps and septic tanks that haven't been properly maintained.